-The Miss Isle School of Sip & Puff Sailing (MISSPS) is a unique sailing and training experience on the Isle of Wight.
-The school's vision is to provide affordable sailing tuition to young people with physical disabilities who would benefit from using the sip and puff method of controlling a sailing boat.
+The Miss Isle School of Sip & Puff Sailing (MISSPS) provides a unique sailing and training experience.

+The school's vision is to offer affordable sailing tuition to young people with physical disabilities who would benefit from using the sip and puff method of controlling a sailing boat.

-The MISSPS has benefited from the Trust not only welcoming the Charity in making its home at CYH, but also working together to make CYH more accessible for disabled sailors.
-Both organisations are continuing to work together on the common goal of improving facilities for the disabled onshore and on the water, with the ultimate aim that CYH will be recognised as the number one marina for offering disabled people excellent facilities.
-CYH provide marina and boatyard services for two boats.
+Both organisations work together on the common goal of improving facilities for the disabled onshore and on the water.
+CYH provide marina and boatvard services for two boats.